tribusonz-2/prime_gamma_theorem/README.md

 If someones asking it "1+1 equals 2, right?", they will most likely answer, "Yes". - This isn't such a strange conversation.
 If someones asking it "Adding ln((n-1)!) and ln(n) equals ln(n!), right?", Would the answer be "yes"?
 This equation has no explanation.
+There are many ways to explain that adding 1 and 1 equals 2.
+So this "equation" can be explained.
+However, the equation for the prime gamma integral has no explanation.
+It appears out of nowhere.